novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 Lee Hyun-woo contacted Kim Yoon-seon to confirm if he might have missed something.

 (But it’s good?
-Is it a man’s song?)
+Is a man singing it?)

 Her evaluation was positive.